 The Council on Competitiveness has released a new report that explores the value of government leadership in supercomputing for industrial competitiveness, titled Solve.
 The Exascale Effect: the Benefits of Supercomputing Investment for U.S. Industry.
 As the federal government pursues exascale computing to achieve national security and science missions, Solve examines how U.S.-based companies also benefit from leading-edge computation

 Huygens Titan is lightweight software that indexes, finds and shows 2-D to 5-D microscopic image data.
 It can read all common microscope formats from any folder and subdirectory on any location to which a user has access.
 The software does not alter or move images.

 The purpose of this series is to discuss the impact of GMP (Good Manufacturing Practice) regulations on cloud computing and to debate some of the regulatory issues facing an organization contemplating this approach.
 In this part, we look at the SaaS (Software as a Service) hosting options available to consider for regulated users and the requirement for qualified IT infrastructure.

 Researchers report the successful transmission of a record high 255 Terabits/s over a new type of fiber allowing 21 times more bandwidth than currently available in communication networks.
 This new type of fiber could be an answer to mitigating the impending optical transmission capacity crunch caused by the increasing bandwidth demand.

-This 25X photo shows the swimming leg of a whirligig beetle (Gyrinus sp.).
+This 40X photo shows abdominal segments of net-winged midge larvae.
 It received an Image of Distinction designation in the 2013 Nikon Small World Photomicrophotography Competition, which recognizes excellence in photography with the optical microscope, and was taken using stereomicroscopy.